ynori7/tvshows/README.md

 ### Premieres
 The premieres command gathers information about new premieres from Metacritic based on the configured genres, and for each one it looks up additional data from IMDB.
 It can then generate an HTML report which is sent by email.

+**Additional details**
+- Shows with a score (a rating weighted by the rating count) which is too low (<40 for returning series, <20 for new series) will be filtered out.
+-  Emails are sent using Mailjet.

 **Usage:**